ale627/ale627.github.io/trading.md

 # Trading styles and markets
 There are 2 trading styles: investing and price action trading.
-There are 6 markets to trade: OTC (pinks), equities, futures, commodities, cryptocurrencies, and options.
+There are 6 markets to trade: OTC, equities, futures, commodities, cryptocurrencies, and options.

-OTC, over-the-counter, "pinks", and penny stocks are all names for the same thing.
+- OTC, over-the-counter, "pinks", and penny stocks are all names for the same thing.
 These equities are not big enough to trade on a regulated exchange.
 These low quality stocks tend to lay dormant for years, and spike on news.
 Since prices can be as low as hundredths of a penny, leverage is built into the product.

-Equities refers to exchange traded stocks.
+- Equities refers to exchange traded stocks.
 This is the most common vehicle for investing and trading.

-Futures are dated based on month and are the market's best guess of future value.
+- Futures are dated based on month and are the market's best guess of future value.
 These trade 24/7.
-Commodities are futures contracts for amounts of commodities such as hog, corn, sugar, coffee.
+- Commodities are futures contracts for amounts of commodities such as hog, corn, sugar, coffee.
 These also trade 24/7.

-Cryptocurrencies are blockchain based digital currencies.  `$BTCUSD`, `$ETHUSD`, and `$LTCUSD` are the most common currently.
+- Cryptocurrencies are blockchain based digital currencies.  `$BTCUSD`, `$ETHUSD`, and `$LTCUSD` are the most common currently.

 Careers have been made across styles and markets.